eudoxia0/eudoxia0.github.io/article/_posts/2022-12-19-astronomical-calculations-hard-sf-common-lisp.md

 ---
 title: Astronomical Calculations for Hard SF in Common Lisp
-summary: Worldbuilding with the HYG database and Lisp.
+summary: Hard SF worldbuilding with the HYG database, Dijkstra's algorithm, and Lisp.
 math: yes
 ---